Visitor Tour Tips

 - Allow at least 2 to 3 hours for your visit -- there is a lot to see on the ship and more spaces are opened every month.
 Arrive no later than 2:00pm to sign up for the engine room and other docent-led tours.
 Some areas of the ship start closing at 3:00pm.

-DISCOUNTED GENERAL ADMISSION DEAL COUPONS (such as Groupon, etc) are valid ONLY for general admission to the museum during regular museum hours, 10:00am-5:00pm.
+DISCOUNTED GENERAL ADMISSION DEAL COUPONS [such as Groupon, etc] are valid ONLY for general admission (excluding Federal holidays) to the Museum during regular museum hours, 10:00am-5:00pm.
 They cannot be used as payment for any group or individual tour, any overnight experience, or any special event (public or private) or program that is available for purchase on the USS Hornet Museum.

 Before traveling to the museum to redeem your coupon, please check our Upcoming Events Calendar for special events that occur during regular museum hours at which such coupons are NOT valid.
 Full admission prices will be charged if you choose to attend, and any coupons presented will be returned for use on another day.

 Any requests for a coupon refund must be made directly to the organization who issued the coupon and from whom you purchased it.
 Coupons are NOT redeemable for cash nor credit at the museum.

 - For your safety and the security of the Museum, ALL BAGS larger than 12” x 8” x 12” are NOT permitted.
 This includes backpacks, camera bags, tote bags, diaper bags, ladies purses, etc. Visitors will be asked to return backpacks and large bags to their vehicle.
 To accommodate visitors arriving by public transportation, there is a limited supply of rentable lockers.
 Please note: for safety reasons, backpack-style infant carriers are also not permitted.